Pontiac lookout cottage

 Pontiac Lookout Cottage, completed in the summer of 2007, sits on a constrained site at the edge of a high bluff on Mackinac Island with a 270-degree view overlooking the Straits of Mackinac and the Mackinac Bridge.
 The cottage radiates from an octagonal space at its heart and integrates interior and exterior views creating the indoor/outdoor living for which Mackinac is famous.

 Pontiac Lookout is a stone outcropping on the Pontiac Trail named after Chief Pontiac.
 The first house on the site, an octagonal structure, was built by the owner of Grand Hotel as a personal retreat from the hotel.
-The existing house was added onto over the years, burned down, rebuilt and then added onto again; most recently in the 1990s, when a tower and a second floor were added.
-Sadly, only the sunroom, with windows on three sides, captured the breathtaking views from the site.
-The rest of the house essentially turned its back on the site, with literally no views from the second floor.
+Over the years, the existing house was added onto, burned down, rebuilt, and then added onto again—most recently in the 1990’s, when a tower and a second floor were added.
+Sadly, at that time, only the sunroom, wrapped with windows on three sides, was able to capture the breathtaking views from the site.
+The rest of the house essentially turned its back on the beautiful natural sights around it, with literally no views from the second floor.

-The site is extremely constrained between the bluff and the right-of-way setback, narrowing down to as little as eleven feet of buildable depth.
-A portion of the existing house encroached into the setback; this area was able to be reused as long as the exterior walls remained.
-The constraints of the site were overcome by utilizing the existing encroachment and jogging and cantilevering the separate masses of the screened porch, the kitchen and the dining room between the bluff and setback.
+The site is extremely constrained between the bluff and the right-of-way setback, narrowing down to as little as 11-feet of buildable depth.
+A portion of the existing house encroached into the setback; this area could be reused as long as the exterior walls remained.
+The constraints of the site were overcome by utilizing the existing encroachment as well as by jogging and cantilevering the separate masses of the screened porch, the kitchen, and the dining room between the bluff and setback.

-The site has one of the best views of the Straits of Mackinac on the island.
-The existing house took little advantage of the 270 degree view of the Straits, which includes the Mackinac Bridge, Round Island and the Grand Hotel.
-Utilizing the views was essential in the organization of the new plan.
-Rooms were left open to take advantage of the views through the interior as well as to the outside.
+The site now has one of the best views of the Straits of Mackinac on the island.
+The existing house took little advantage of the 270-degree view of the Straits, which includes the stunning Mackinac Bridge, Round Island, and the Grand Hotel.
+Utilizing the views was essential in the organization of the new plan; rooms were left open in order to take advantage of the views through the interior as well as from the outside.